Nomad-Media/samples/nomad-samples/python/account_registration/Readme.md

 ## Step 3

 Go to account_registration.py and run the code.
-It should ask you for your first and last name, email, and password.
+It will prompt you you for your first and last name, email, and password.

 ![](https://files.readme.io/a98bbff-regpycodereg.png)